Mantis (Marvel Comics): Publication history

 Mantis first appeared in The Avengers #112 (June 1973), drawn by Don Heck and created by writer Steve Englehart, beginning the "Celestial Madonna" saga.
-After leaving Marvel Comics, Englehart carried Mantis's tale through three other companies before returning to Marvel, moving from Marvel to DC to Eclipse to Image and finally back to Marvel again.
+After leaving Marvel Comics, Englehart carried Mantis's tale through three other companies: moving from Marvel to DC to Eclipse to Image and finally back to Marvel.

 In DC Comics' Justice League of America #142, she appears as Willow.
 Asked where she came from, Willow replies, "This one has come from a place she must not name, to reach a place no man must know."
-(Mantis refers to herself in the third person as "this one") By the end of the issue, she leaves to go give birth.
+(Mantis refers to herself in the third person as "this one") By the end of the issue, she leaves to give birth.

 In the Eclipse Comics series Scorpio Rose #2, the character calls herself Lorelei.
 By this time, she has given birth to a son.
 What would have been issue #3, a "lost" Lorelei/Scorpio Rose story was later published in Coyote Collection #1 from Image Comics, the character's fourth company.
 Lorelei is later mentioned in Englehart's 2010 novel The Long Man (page 355, mass market paperback edition).